pebble-dev/rebble-help/_topic/sdk.md

 # Installing the Pebble SDK

 The Pebble SDK allows you to write apps and watchfaces for Pebble.
-There are *many* installation methods.
+You'll need a desktop or laptop for this, and there are *many* installation methods.

 The recomended approach is a native installation:

-If installing on Ubuntu or debian-based linux, [follow this guide](https://willow.systems/blog/pebble-sdk-installation-guide/).
+If installing on Ubuntu or another Debian-based Linux distribution, [follow this guide](https://willow.systems/blog/pebble-sdk-installation-guide/).

 If installing on Arch Linux, [follow this guide](https://github.com/pebble-dev/RebbleOS/blob/master/docs/arch_build.md).